decarbonizenl/DecarbonizeNL/registration.md

 We graciously accept sponsorship, with benefits outlined in the prospectus: http://decarbonizenl.ca/sponsors/

 All sponsorship revenue is used directly to fund the event and any post-event expenses associate with communicating the outcomes of Decarbonize NL.
 Our primary goal is to make this an affordable, inclusive event to attend.

+### Media

+Journalists affiliated with media organizations who wish to cover Decarbonize NL should email us at decarbonizeNL@gmail.com - a limited number of comped registrations are available.